bailey-marie-schuler/CS211/README.md

 # CS211
-A variety of project that I accomplished during the my Computer Science Java II class.
+A variety of projects that I accomplished during the my Computer Science Java II class.